Origins of the Design

 The D4 Trapezium uses proven frame concepts developed for the D4 full size ledge, and the result is the most compact folding, lightest, easiest-to deploy system that provides full shelter for two people for any situation on the vertical.
 My dream has always been to produce a sub-10 pound truly expeditionary ledge system, but all other designs including the ten-pound A5 Titanium portaledge that Xaver and I lived in on Great Trango Towers for two weeks, compromised some other aspect such as strength or flex, whereas the Trapezium is full strength, secure in any storm, lightweight, and fits into a daypack.

 The Trapezium has the largest deployed area for a given packed size height for a sub-10 pound.
 The longest dimension of a given piece of gear is the key to its mobility, and the D4 Trapezium fits easily into a daypack, leaving plenty of room for the other essential gear for mountain adventures.
-As a 25" tall, 8 lb. system (610mm, 3.6kg) , it can be added to those wild ultralight overnight adventures, places where one would not normally consider taking a portaledge, the D4 Trapezium is that light and compact.
+As a 25" tall, 10 lb. system with fly (610mm, 4.6kg) , it can be added to those wild ultralight overnight adventures, places where one would not normally consider taking a portaledge, the D4 Trapezium is that light and compact.

 Because of its packability, ease of set-up, and increased stability, people are finding many new uses for the D4 Trapezium!

 Above: D4 ledges are designed for packability.
 The "packed size", rarely considered, is what really makes a portaledge portable!
-The Trapezium packs to 25" x 8" x 3.5", and weighs less than 8 lbs (3.6kg), yet provides 2400 sq.in. of usable space.
+The Trapezium packs to 25" x 8" x 3.5", weighs about 5 kgs., and provides 2400 sq.in. of usable space.